-The design approach adopted for the proposed Large-Scale Residential Development (LRD) at a site on the Santry Avenue / Swords Road junction in Santry, Dublin 9 has sought to respect best practice guidance presented in DMURS.
+The design approach adopted for the proposed Large-Scale Residential Development (LRD) located at the junction of Santry Avenue and Swords Road, Santry, Dublin 9 has sought to respect best practice guidance presented in DMURS.
 As detailed in Chapter 5 above, various aspects of the proposed LRD's design have been assessed and follows guidelines set forth in DMURS.